zjunlp/ContinueMKGC/README.md

 You will get a folder named `data`.
 Please merge the obtained folder `data` with the folder `MRE/data` provided by us.
 The merged file tree can refer to section 1.1.

+The **MD5** checksum of the `data.tar.gz` file is `f5337d7c91f22258581b9cb0ab569951`.
+Please verify this MD5 checksum to ensure that the file you downloaded is complete.

 ### 2.2 How to Run